qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 Introduction to the example data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tutorial will use two different datasets to highlight both the different questions that can be asked with existing, open source data, and the different methods we can use to do so.
+This tutorial will use two different datasets to highlight both the different questions that can be asked with existing, open source data, and the different methods that can be used to do so.

-The analysis of clinical microbiome data, selected for its similarity to the type of samples one plans to collect, allows one to produce example data before starting a study.
-This data can then be used for informing and justifying clinical trial format or experimental set-up [3A]_ .
-As this requires only a relatively small data set, and the question is of a less exploratory nature, it will be possible to carry out almost the entire process for this first example within Qiita.
+The analysis of clinical microbiome data, selected for its similarity to the type of samples one plans to collect for one's own study, allows one to produce example data before starting such a study.
+This data can then be used for informing and justifying clinical trial format or experimental set-up [3A]_.
+As this requires only a relatively small data set, and the question is of a less exploratory nature (than the second example), it will be possible to carry out the entire process for this first example within Qiita.

 The second example poses a meta-analysis type question about the microbiome which has not yet been fully addressed in the literature: does a person’s frequency of exercise affect their microbiome?
-To answer this type of exploratory meta-analysis question does not necessarily require a new study, it may be possible to re-purpose publicly available data for the analysis.
-This exploratory exercise-microbiome effect analysis will require a search through the data-base for any samples with information about a specific meta-data feature - frequency of exercise - this existing data can then be used to answer the novel question.
-This is a larger study and will require the use of the Redbiom programme, and coding tools beyond Qiita.
+To answer this type of exploratory meta-analysis type question does not necessarily require a new study, it may be possible to re-purpose publicly available data for the analysis.
+This exploratory analysis will require a search through the database for any samples with information about a specific meta-data feature - in this case frequency of exercise - this existing data can then be used to answer the novel question.
+This is a larger study and will require the use of the command line version of redbiom, and coding tools beyond Qiita.

-The following section will explain how to retrieve the data for these examples, beginning with the simpler clinical data example data retrieval on Qiita.
+The following section will explain how to retrieve the data for these examples, beginning with the simpler clinical data example.

 Retrieving Data
 ^^^^^^^^^^^^^^^^